Carpenter v. United States: Dissenting opinions

-Justice Anthony Kennedy, in a dissenting opinion, cautioned against the limitations on law enforcement inherent in the majority opinion.
+Justice Anthony Kennedy, in a dissenting opinion joined by Justices Clarence Thomas and Samuel Alito, cautioned against the limitations on law enforcement inherent in the majority opinion.
 According to Kennedy, the ruling "places undue restrictions on the lawful and necessary enforcement powers exercised not only by the Federal Government, but also by law enforcement in every State and locality throughout the Nation.
 Adherence to this Court's longstanding precedents and analytic framework would have been the proper and prudent way to resolve this case."

-In another dissent, Justice Samuel Alito wrote: "I fear that today's decision will do far more harm than good.
+In another dissent, Alito wrote: "I fear that today's decision will do far more harm than good.
 The Court's reasoning fractures two fundamental pillars of Fourth Amendment law, and in doing so, it guarantees a blizzard of litigation while threatening many legitimate and valuable investigative practices upon which law enforcement has rightfully come to rely."

-In yet another dissent, Justice Neil Gorsuch agreed with most of the majority opinion but stressed that CSLI data is personal property, and its storage by telephone companies should be immaterial.
-According to Gorsuch, the Fourth Amendment "grants you the right to invoke its guarantees whenever one of your protected things (your person, your house, your papers, or your effects) is unreasonably searched or seized.
+In his own dissenting opinion, Justice Neil Gorsuch argued that the Fourth Amendment had lost its original meaning based on property rights, stating that it "grants you the right to invoke its guarantees whenever one of your protected things (your person, your house, your papers, or your effects) is unreasonably searched or seized.
 Period."
-Gorsuch further recommended that the third-party doctrine be overturned as inconsistent with the original meaning of the Fourth Amendment.
+Gorsuch further recommended that the third-party doctrine, as well as Katz v.
+United States, be overturned as inconsistent with the original meaning and application of the Fourth Amendment.
+On the facts of the case, Gorsuch stressed that CSLI data is personal property, and its storage by telephone companies should be immaterial as the company is serving, in effect, as a bailee.

+In yet another dissenting opinion, Thomas argued that what mattered was not if there was a search, but rather whose property was searched.
+Thomas argued that the Fourth Amendment guarantees each person to be secure from unreasonable searches in their own property.
+He argued that the cell phone records are the property of the phone service provider, as Carpenter did not keep or maintain the records, nor could he destroy them.
+Therefore, Carpenter could not bring suit under a Fourth Amendment violation, since it was not his property that was searched.
+Additionally, Thomas criticized the Katz framework that was used in the majority decision as well as many other surveillance-related cases before the Supreme Court.
+Thomas said that the Katz test had "no basis in the text or history of the Fourth Amendment.
+And, it invites courts to make judgements about policy, not law."
+Thomas also opined that "The Fourth Amendment, as relevant here, protects '[t]he right of people to be secure in their persons, houses, papers, and effects, against unreasonable searches.'
+By defining 'search' to mean 'any violation of reasonable expectations of privacy,' the Katz test misconstrues virtually every one of those words."
+Thomas concluded by saying the Katz test is a failed experiment, and that the court should reconsider it.